 M. Night Shyamalan biography

-Born in India in 1970, M. Night Shyamalan later moved to the United States, where he became a filmmaker and screenwriter.
-He graduated from NYU in 1993.
-By that time, he had already written, directed, and starred in his first full-length feature, Praying With Anger.
-Shyamalan hit it big in 1999, with his most well-known and six-time Oscar-nominated film The Sixth Sense.
-Many of his films are based on supernatural plots.
+Born in India in 1970, M. Night Shyamalan later moved to the United States, where he became a filmmaker and screenwriter known for focusing on supernatural plots.
+By the time he graduated from New York University in 1993, he had already written, directed and starred in his first full-length feature, Praying With Anger.
+Shyamalan truly made a name for himself in 1999 with the release of The Sixth Sense, his most well-known film, which went on to garner six Academy Award nominations.

 Shyamalan graduated from NYU in 1993.
 By that time, he had already written, directed, and starred in his first full-length feature, Praying With Anger, the semi-autobiographical story of an Indian-American who returns to India to attend college.
 Filmed on location, the low-budget independent feature received little notice from either critics or audiences.
 Shyamalan sold a second screenplay, for a project entitled Labor of Love, to Fox in 1993; the project failed to get off the ground, reportedly because the studio was unwilling to put Shyamalan in the director's chair.